RichardLitt/low-resource-languages/README.md

 _som :: Soomaaliga_

 * [somorph](https://github.com/rtxanson/somorph) - Somali morphological and syntactic analyzers and generators built on XFST and VISL-CG Constraint Grammar.
-Up to date version checked in in [Giellatekno's](http://giellatekno.uit.no/doc/lang/som/SomaliDocumentation.html) repository.
+Up to date version checked in on [Giellatekno's](http://giellatekno.uit.no) repository.
 * [qaamuus.net](http://qaamuus.net/) morphologically aware dictionary based on lexical resources found online, and the somali morphology.

 ## Tigrinya